 Exceptions are available for many important assets during the bankruptcy process.
 In particular, a person’s pension is considered excluded in many instances.
 This can allow a person to protect these crucial assets from being lost during bankruptcy.

 If you’re concerned about protecting your property during the bankruptcy process, you may want to work with a legal advisor to help you find these important protections.
-For more information about how our services may be able to assist you with exemptions and other considerations, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+For more information about how our services may be able to assist you with exemptions and other considerations, contact the Birmingham bankruptcy lawyers of [firm-name], today at [phone-number].